LangProc/langproc-2017-lab/3-codegen/readme.md

 - `halt srcReg` : Halt the program and return value in srcReg.

+A limitation of the current VM is that labels and register names cannot be larger than 63 characters, and may [silently truncate off extra characters](https://github.com/LangProc/langproc-2016-lab/issues/47).

 The vm can be compiled with
 ````
 make bin/vm